Lake Steward Program

 Use low or no-phosphorus soaps and detergents.

-Links to publications that provide excellent information on shoreland stewardship and lakescaping can be found on the GCOLA website under Shoreline Restoration.
+Links to publications that provide excellent information on shoreland stewardship and lakescaping can be found on the GCOLA website under Shoreline Habitat.

 After you have taken some steps, score your shore again and celebrate your progress as a Lake Steward!